JasonJiangs/JasonJiangs.github.io/_pages/about.md

 [Website](https://www.hnoxpred.com/)  [Code](https://github.com/JasonJiangs/HNOX_Pred)

-- H-NOX proteins are gas-sensing hemoproteins found in diverse organisms ranging from bacteria to eukaryotes.
-HNOXPred is a webserver for the prediction of gas-sensing heme-nitric oxide/oxygen (H-NOX) proteins from amino acid sequence.
+[//]: # (- H-NOX proteins are gas-sensing hemoproteins found in diverse organisms ranging from bacteria to eukaryotes.
+HNOXPred is a webserver for the prediction of gas-sensing heme-nitric oxide/oxygen &#40;H-NOX&#41; proteins from amino acid sequence.)

-- The tool is developed by Python scripts, Flask framework and MySQL DB.
+[//]: # (- The tool is developed by Python scripts, Flask framework and MySQL DB.)
 </div>
 </div>